 In honor of Black History Month, we highlight Afro-Latinx culture, presence, and impact of African people in the Americas.
 We share the artworks included in MX21 Resistance, Reaffirmation and Resilience.

 The U.S. Latinx Art Forum (USLAF) will present of “X as Intersection: Latinx Artists in Conversation,” the second of a three-part virtual public program series featuring virtual conversations with fellows from the inaugural cohort of the Latinx Artist Fellowship.
 The series will take place on Saturday, February 5, 2022 at 1 PM CST with Resistance, Reaffirmation, and Resilience – a virtual event co-hosted by Mexic-Arte Museum

-We are so grateful to you, our supporters who inspired and made these accomplishments and successes possible.
-Mexic-Arte Museum relies on donations from the community in order to provide high quality exhibitions, vibrant cultural events, and valuable community education services.
-Your support has allowed us to serve the growing number of youth and families in Austin this year through in person and online programming.
+2021 Was a Great Year – We Appreciate You!
+We are so grateful to you, our supporters who inspired and made accomplishments and successes in 2021 possible.
+Mexic-Arte Museum relies on support from the community to provide high quality exhibitions, vibrant cultural events, and inspiring education services.